Your smile deserves the best, and the best is at keeping your teeth healthy.

 - The second reason why an orthodontist may recommend extractions is due to protrusion is the fact that your lower and upper teeth lean too far forward and make it so that your lips look too full and you can’t close your lips fully.
 This can be seen in certain patients when they close their lips.
 There may be straining of the chin.
 Because the muscles are trying to close over the lips to create a seal so that you can breathe through your nose, which is the natural way we should be breathing so in cases.
 When we’re extracting teeth for protrusion, we can change your profile by bringing your teeth back.
 But this would be an ideal change in your profile the goal when we extract in protrusion is to retract your teeth backwards so that your teeth are more upright in the bone which is one more stable and to allows for the lips which are being supported by the teeth to also come back to a more natural position.

-- Third reason why your orthodontist may recommend extraction of Perma teeth is: Due to your midlines being off a lot of the time if you lose a baby tooth too early, all the teeth will start shifting over to that side which will cause a discrepancy in your midlines with your face.
+- The third reason why your orthodontist may recommend extraction of Perma teeth is: Due to your midlines being off a lot of the time if you lose a baby tooth too early, all the teeth will start shifting over to that side which will cause a discrepancy in your midlines with your face.
 The reason we would use extractions, in this case, would be to make space on the other side so that we could shift all your teeth over so that your dental midlines can be on with your facial midlines a fourth.

 - The fourth reason why we would recommend extraction of permanent teeth is sometimes you have a jaw discrepancy or an asymmetry.
 This is when you have an overbite or what is properly termed an overjet or, your upper teeth are too far forward to your lower teeth or an underbite where your lower teeth are too far forward to your upper teeth.
 You have a severe overbite that isn’t severe enough to require surgery and, you can camouflage this by using orthodontics and extractions.
-Your orthodontist may recommend extraction of two teeth on the top to bring the upper front teeth backwards so that you don’t have as large of an overjet.
+Your orthodontist may recommend the extraction of two teeth on the top to bring the upper front teeth backwards so that you don’t have as large of an overjet.
 A similar thing can also be done on the lower.
 You have an underbite on the lower.
-Your orthodontist recommends extraction of some teeth on the bottom to make space to bring your lower front teeth backwards.
+Your orthodontist recommends the extraction of some teeth on the bottom to make space to bring your lower front teeth backwards.
 So that you no longer have an underbite.
 Now, this may not be possible in all scenarios in certain cases orthodontics alone is not enough to camouflage for a skeletal discrepancy so in certain cases, you may need jaw surgery.

 - The fifth reason orthodontist may recommend extractions is:

 If you have something called impactions is when you have permanent teeth that are stuck in the bone that isn’t coming in the most common teeth that are impacted or your wisdom teeth are your third molars which are the farthest teeth back in your mouth.
 A lot of the time there simply is just not enough room for these teeth.
 If your wisdom teeth aren’t packed your orthodontist may recommend these teeth are extracted.
 They don’t interfere with your permanent teeth that I have been lined up throughout treatment in certain cases.
 You may have teeth that are impacted towards the front like your canines. in cases like this, it’s very case-specific sometimes we may need to extract well, whereas in other times we might not have to.
 But the most commonly extracted teeth.
 Because of impactions are your wisdom teeth or your third molars.
-A lot of the times DR. Laleh gets asked will extractions change my profile?
+A lot of the time DR. Laleh get asked will the extractions change my profile?
 That depends on the reason why dentists are extracting.
 If we’re extracting because of severe crowding the answer is usually no. Because what’s gonna happen is there’s so much crowding that by simply removing those two teeth, we just have enough room to line up the teeth where they wanted to be does that make sense?
 Let’s imagine that we have only so much room for all the teeth to be lined up and two teeth are blocked outright.
 If we were to extract and bring those two blocked-out teeth into the dental arch the form of the arch didn’t change at all.

 We just made enough room so that your permanent teeth would come.
 Your lips will be in the same position as they started and, there would be no change on your profile.
 We’re extracting for reasons of protrusion or big overbites in those cases yes your profile will be changed.
 But for the better, because patients that are very producing profiles have very full lips and are unable to close their lips around the teeth so when we extract in those cases and we bring your front teeth backwards to a more stable position and you’ll have a more favourable profile.
 So when we extract orthodontics a lot of the time we do it to improve your profile not to make things worse.
 This is a conversation you should be having with your dentist.